ErikHgm/Golfclub-homepage/README.md

 -   #### Frequent User Goals
     - As frequent user I expect to easily make a reservation for my next round at the golfcourse.
-        -   When entering the site, users can easily navigate to the booking page in just on click and fillout their booking information.
+        -   When entering the site, users can easily navigate to the booking page in just on click and fill out their booking information.